IPBES Releases Two New Reports on Biodiversity

-IPBES is an intergovernmental body established to provide policymakers with the best available scientific data on biodiversity.
+IPBES is an intergovernmental body established to provide policymakers with the best scientific data on biodiversity.
 Similar to the Intergovernmental Panel on Climate Change (IPCC), IPBES focuses on the conservation and sustainable use of biodiversity, the long-term well-being of humanity, and sustainable development.
 The publication of these two reports is based on an in-depth scientific analysis conducted by international experts.
-It aims to identify the complex links between environmental crises and to present concrete and sustainable actions to address them.
+It aims to identify the complex links between environmental crises and to propose concrete and sustainable actions to address them.

-Transformative changes
+Transformative Changes

 The report on transformative change addresses the root and underlying causes of biodiversity loss.
 It focuses on the changes needed to achieve a sustainable future by analyzing the social, economic, and political factors that hinder these changes.
 This report identifies strategies to overcome these obstacles and accelerate the necessary transitions.
-The goal is to inform decision-makers about the actions needed to drive sustainable transformations and achieve the 2050 Vision of the Convention on Biological Diversity, ensuring that humanity lives in harmony with nature.
-The IPBES team within the UM’s Strategic Programs Directorate is responsible for coordinating the production of this report.
+The goal is to inform decision-makers about the actions needed to bring about sustainable transformations and achieve the Convention on Biological Diversity’s Vision 2050 for humanity to live in harmony with nature.
+The IPBES team within theUM Strategic Programs DirectorateUM responsible for coordinating the production of this report.

-Publication of the IPBES report
+Publication of the IPBES Report

 The Nexus Report